 Wheat is grown with high yields from 67° north in Norway, Finland, and Russia to 45° south in Argentina.
 The world’s main wheat producing regions span from the central plains of USA and Canada, through north west and Mediterranean Europe, Russia and Ukraine, the great plains of India, China, to Australia and back to the southern parts of the South American continent.
 It is a temperate crop, so in the tropics and subtropics produces best in the highlands.

 Wheat, as we know the crop, has developed through all phases of domestication; from the first unconscious selection of favorable traits by the earliest cultivators, through thousands of years of deliberate selection for local adaptations and larger grains by farmers, to scientifically planned modern breeding.
 In 1970 the plant breeder Norman Borlaug was awarded the Nobel Peace Price for the work he had at the International Maize and Wheat Improvement Centre (CIMMYT) on developing the high yielding cultivars that became the basis for the Green Revolution in India, Pakistan, Iran, and the Mediterranean basin.
-During the last 50 years the global wheat area has increased by roughly 7%.
+During the last 50 years the global wheat area has doubled.
 In the same period the average yield has almost tripled.

 For several decades the historically enormous problem of wheat stem rust has been “solved” through the use of resistant genes incorporated into cultivars.
 Unfortunately, in Eastern Africa that resistance has now largely been overcome by a new physiological race of the disease designated as Ug99.